Liberté, égalité, fraternité: Origins during the French Revolution

 Credit for the motto has been given also to Antoine-François Momoro (1756–1794), a Parisian printer and Hébertist organizer.

-During the Federalist revolts in 1793, it was altered to "Unity, indivisibility of the Republic; liberty, equality, brotherhood or death" (Unité, Indivisibilité de la République; Liberté, Egalité, Fraternité ou la mort).
+During the Federalist revolts in 1793, it was altered to "Unity, Indivisibility of the Republic; Liberty, Equality, Brotherhood or Death" (unité, indivisibilité de la République; liberté, égalité, fraternité ou la mort).
 In 1839, the philosopher Pierre Leroux claimed it had been an anonymous and popular creation.

-The historian Mona Ozouf underlines that, although Liberté and Égalité were associated as a motto during the 18th century, Fraternité wasn't always included in it, and other terms, such as Amitié (Friendship), Charité (Charity) or Union were often added in its place.
+The historian Mona Ozouf underlines that although liberté and égalité were associated as a motto during the 18th century, fraternité was not always included in it, and other terms, such as amitié ("Friendship"), charité ("Charity"), or union ("Union") were often added in its place.

 In 1791, the emphasis upon Fraternité during the French Revolution, led Olympe de Gouges, a female journalist, to write the Declaration of the Rights of Woman and of the Female Citizen as a response.
 The tripartite motto was neither a creative collection, nor really institutionalized by the Revolution.
-As soon as 1789, other terms were used, such as "la Nation, la Loi, le Roi" (The Nation, The Law, The King), or "Union, Force, Vertu" (Union, Strength, Virtue), a slogan used beforehand by masonic lodges, or "Force, Égalité, Justice" (Strength, Equality, Justice), "Liberté, Sûreté, Propriété" (Liberty, Security, Property), etc.
+As soon as 1789, other terms were used, such as la Nation, la Loi, le Roi ("The Nation, The Law, The King"), or Union, Force, Vertu ("Union, Strength, Virtue"), a slogan used beforehand by Masonic lodges masonic lodges, or Force, Égalité, Justice ("Strength, Equality, Justice"), and Liberté, Sûreté, Propriété ("Liberty, Security, Property").

 In other words, liberté, égalité, fraternité was one slogan among many others.
-During the Jacobin revolutionary period, various mottos were used, such as liberté, unité, égalité (liberty, unity, equality); liberté, égalité, justice (liberty, equality, justice); liberté, raison, égalité (liberty, reason, equality), etc. The only solid association was that of liberté and égalité, with fraternité being ignored by the Cahiers de doléances as well as by the 1789 Declaration of the Rights of Man and of the Citizen.
+During the Jacobin revolutionary period, various mottos were used, such as liberté, unité, égalité ("Liberty, Unity, Equality"), liberté, égalité, justice ("Liberty, Equality, Justice"), and liberté, raison, égalité ("Liberty, Reason, Equality").
+The only solid association was that of liberté and égalité, with fraternité being ignored by the Cahiers de doléances as well as by the 1789 Declaration of the Rights of Man and of the Citizen.

-Fraternité was only alluded to in the 1791 Constitution, as well as in Robespierre's draft Declaration of 1793, placed under the invocation of (in that order) égalité, liberté, sûreté and propriété (equality, liberty, safety, property)—though it was used not as a motto, but as articles of declaration, as the possibility of a universal extension of the Declaration of Rights: "Men of all countries are brothers, he who oppresses one nation declares himself the enemy of all."
+Fraternité was only alluded to in the French Constitution of 1791, as well as in Robespierre's draft Declaration of 1793, placed under the invocation of (in that order) égalité, liberté, sûreté, and propriété ("Equality, Liberty, Safety, Property")—although it was used not as a motto but as articles of declaration, as the possibility of a universal extension of the Declaration of Rights: "Men of all countries are brothers, he who oppresses one nation declares himself the enemy of all."
 (Note: French: "Les hommes de tous les pays sont frères, celui qui opprime une seule nation se déclare l'ennemi de toutes.")
 Fraternité did not figure in the August 1793 Declaration.

-The Declaration of the Rights of Man and of the Citizen of 1789 defined liberty in Article 4 as follows:
+The Declaration of the Rights of Man and of the Citizen of 1789 defined "liberty" in Article 4 as follows: